Stackclash/5e-vault/4. World Almanac/NPCs/Geryon.md

     \ the lair frequently see shimmering portals leading to places they consider safe.\
     \ Passing through a portal always deposits a traveler somewhere in Stygia.  " "name": ""
-- "desc": "If Geryon dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Geryon dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "MPMM"